neotechmonk/sf2db/README.md

 ## Introduction

-THe program facilitates its functionality by allowing the user to configure most aspects, especially mapping between Salesforce objects and target relational database.
+The program facilitates its functionality by allowing the user to configure most aspects, especially mapping between Salesforce objects and target relational database.

 The program one Salesforce objects with a database table.
-E.g. `Accounts` Salesforce object van be mapped against `User` database table.
+E.g. `Accounts` Salesforce object can be mapped against `User` database table.

 The program is limited in its ability to establish a relationship between multiple Salesforce objects and transform them into one a single relational table.
 ## Installation

 Clone the repo ensure  all files & sub-folders in `config` and `src` are present

 All configuration files in `config` folder must be setup prior to running the program.
-Referen to [Examples section](#examples)
+Refer to [Examples section](#examples) for the purpose of these configuration files

 ## Usage
 The program can to be used in part of 3rd party codebase or as a standalone utility in a batch process